-Maximizing Retirement Tax Deferrals in 2025: When to Change Your Plan
+Maximizing Retirement Contributions and Deductions in 2026: When to Change Your Plan

-Companies looking to maximize their retirement savings may require a new approach to their plan strategies.
-But when should an organization shift plans, and what plans are best for different businesses?
-Below, we’ve outlined a laddering system to help you navigate different plans, with each option offering a more advanced structure and increased annual tax-deferred contribution limits.
-Some structures also offer combined plans to provide even more savings, particularly for high earners.
+Organizations looking to maximize their retirement contributions and deductions may require a new approach to their plan strategies.
+But when should an organization shift plans, and what plans are best for different organizations?
+Below, we’ve outlined a laddering system to help you navigate different plans, with each option offering a more advanced structure to reach overall contribution limits.
+Some structures also offer combined plans to provide even higher contributions, particularly for high earners.

-Six Retirement Plan Structures to Maximize Tax Deferrals in 2025
+Six Retirement Plan Structures to Maximize Contributions and Deductions in 2026

-The following plan structures offer benefits to businesses at different stages of growth, beginning at the top of the list with the lowest deferral and ending at the bottom of the list with the highest tax-deferral option among our plans.
+The following plan structures offer benefits to businesses at different stages of growth, beginning at the top of the list with smaller organizations.

 6. Simple IRA

-Simple IRAs offer low contribution limits and require employer matching, making them best for small businesses with fewer to no team members and lower revenue.
-They also have higher contribution limits compared to standard IRAs, though still lower than a 401(k), and offer immediate vesting.
+Simple IRAs require employer matching, making them best for small businesses with fewer to no team members and lower revenue.
+They also offer immediate vesting.

 5. SEP IRA

-SEP IRAs offer a higher contribution limit compared to standard and SIMPLE IRAs, but offer no employee deferrals.
+SEP IRAs offer no employee deferrals.
 Contributions are immediately vested, but contributions must be the same percentage for all eligible employees, making them often better suited for small organizations.

 4. Standalone 401(k)

 401(k)s are often the first plan when people think of retirement.
 Standard standalone 401(k) plans can help reduce taxable income, and if the employer opts for it, matching contributions to incentivize employee savings.
-However, 401(k) plans can be more expensive and complex for employers than plans earlier on our list.
+However, 401(k) plans can be more expensive and complex for employers than SIMPLE-IRAs or SEPs.

 Best for: Small to midsize businesses with employees